 Caution: Please read our safety information before attempting any testing or repairs.
 References to existing wiring assume that it is properly wired, which may not be the case in your home.

 Which Wires Get Connected to the Switch?

-How Do I Know if I Need to Replace a Light Switch?
+Do I Need to Replace my Light Switch?

 When a light switch fails, symptoms can include a loose or wobbly switch or it may be stiff or difficult to push.
 Lights that flicker may indicate a switch that is shorting.
 A switch that has failed completely will fail to turn on or in rare cases fail to turn off a circuit.

 If you do need to replace a wall switch, it is fairly easy to do yourself.
 Here is an article describing How To Replace a Light Switch and How To Replace a 3-Way Light Switch.